Hoy, Orkney: Longhope lifeboat station

-A lifeboat has been on Hoy since 1874, at first housed in a prominent stone building close to the west end of the causeway that links the two islands of Hoy and South Walls together.
-It was stationed there as it meant that the lifeboat could be dragged over wooden skids and into the sea in either North Bay, giving access to Scapa Flow, or in Aith Hope, an offshoot of the notorious Pentland Firth to the south.
-The shed continued to serve as the base of the Longhope lifeboat until 1906, when it was replaced.
+A lifeboat has been on Hoy since 1874, at first housed in a prominent stone building close to the west end of the causeway that links the two islands of Hoy and South Walls.
+It was stationed there as it meant that the lifeboat could be dragged over wooden skids into the sea in either North Bay, giving access to Scapa Flow, or in Aith Hope, an offshoot of the notorious Pentland Firth to the south.
+The shed continued to serve as the base of the Longhope lifeboat until 1906.

-The lifeboat station that stands slightly to the south of the original station cost £2,700 to build in 1906 and was in use until 1999.
-The original station is the home of the Longhope Lifeboat Museum, which has on display lifeboat Thomas McCunn, stationed here from 1933 to 1962.
+The replacement lifeboat station stands slightly to the south of the original station cost £2,700 to build in 1906 and was in use until 1999.
+On 17 March 1969 whilst based here, the lifeboat T.G.B.
+(ON 962) capsized while on service to the Liberian vessel Irene.
+Her entire crew of eight lost their lives.
+This station is now the home of the Longhope Lifeboat Museum, which has on display lifeboat Thomas McCunn, stationed here from 1933 to 1962.

-Whilst based at this station, 17 March 1969 the lifeboat 'T.G.B.'
-ON 962 capsized while on service to the Liberian vessel Irene and her entire crew of eight lost their lives.
-In August of that year an Arun-class lifeboat, Sir Max Aitken II became the Longhope lifeboat.
+In 2000 an Arun-class lifeboat, Sir Max Aitken II became the Longhope lifeboat.
 This class was designed to stay permanently afloat, and the decision was taken to move her to purpose-built moorings at Longhope pier.
-The lifeboats that have served here since have also been stationed at Longhope, including the current vessel the Helen Comrie (a Tamar class lifeboat) and her predecessor The Queen Mother, which was based here between 2004 and 2006.
+The lifeboats that have served here since have also been stationed at Longhope, including the current vessel the Helen Comrie (a Tamar-class lifeboat) and her predecessor The Queen Mother, which was based here between 2004 and 2006.
 A station has been built where the lifeboat is moored at Longhope which is also the main harbour for boats to and from the island.

+It is one of three lifeboat stations in Orkney, the others being Stromness Lifeboat Station, and Kirkwall Lifeboat Station.